Basilica of Our Lady of Perpetual Help: Description

 The basilica, founded and still staffed by the Redemptorists, is a Roman Catholic parish church of the Diocese of Brooklyn.
 It is dedicated to Our Lady of Perpetual Help, and serves as a pro-cathedral.
 The architect was Franz Joseph Untersee of Boston.
 The granite church is Romanesque with a limestone exterior.
 As a double chapel, the basilica has two floors of worship, like the Basilica of San Francesco d'Assisi.
 The upstairs church was commonly only used to host weddings and special group services such as confirmation and communion, but has come back into more frequent use.
 For many years, mass in Spanish was held upstairs because of the large number of parishioners in attendance.
 Masses are also celebrated in Chinese and Vietnamese.
 The lower level is for smaller services.
 The first floor has been renovated many times in recent years.

 Because of its size, the basilica hosts major diocesan services (e.g., ordinations) that would otherwise be held at Brooklyn's other, considerably smaller basilica, the Cathedral Basilica of St. James.
 For the same reason, it also hosts more somber events; it is a venue-of-choice for the larger funerals of those who have fallen in the line of duty while in the service of the New York City Police Department and the New York City Fire Department.

-Surroundings
+School

-The parish has an elementary school down the block on 6th Avenue and 59th and 60th Street.
-OLPH elementary school opened September 9, 1903 and was staffed by the Sisters of St. Joseph of Brentwood.
-The school celebrated its 100th anniversary in 2003.
-From 1956 until 1999 there was an OLPH Commercial High School for girls.
-Students at both were taught by the Sisters of St. Joseph, whose convent is on 59th Street and 6th Avenue.
-A rectory for the Redemptorist priests is on 59th Street between 5th and 6th Avenues.
+The parish had an elementary / middle school, Our Lady of Perpetual Help Catholic Academy (OLPHCAB), which was located a block away on 6th Avenue between 59th and 60th Street.
+The elementary school originally opened in September 9, 1903.
+However, the school closed permanently in June 2025 after 122 years of operation.
+The decision was announced by the Diocese of Brooklyn due to the declining of 36% in student enrollment and financial constraints.

 In 2012, the not-for-profit Regina Opera Company moved to the auditorium of OLPH Catholic Academy.